KineticLensman/KineticLensman.github.io/_posts/2018-08-12-barbecue-part1.md

 Optional stuff:
 * A pair of tongs for moving coals around when lighting the barbeque.
 You could use the raw food tongs for this as well, if you don't mind tiny specks of coal possibly getting on the food
-* A chimney starter - a fat metal cylinder with holes punched in the side and a shielded carry handle.
+* A chimney charcoal starter - a fat metal cylinder with holes punched in the side and a shielded carry handle.
 I use an old discarded kitchen frying pan as a base for the chimney to stop hot ash falling through onto the ground or my feet
 * Metal skewers.
 Any skewers will do, but I prefer the sort that have a fat handle at one for ease of turning and double pronged skewers for delicate items (e.g. mushrooms)
 * Grilling pan.
 This looks like a frying pan but has lots of holes punched in it.
 It's good for burgers or similar that you want to slide around and flip but that might fall through the holes of a regular cooking grate
 * Other cooking tools including spatulas, forks etc